 Depression is another behavioral health concern that affects youth.
 Unfortunately, many people mistakenly dismiss a teen's "moodiness" as just a normal part of adolescent development, and therefore teens with depression do not receive the treatment they need.
 According to the National Institute of Mental Health, only 1 in 3 teens with depression receive the treatment that they need and therefore, they unnecessarily suffer and struggle on their own.
 While a depressed mood on most days may indicate depression, frequent anger and irritability can also indicate a depressive disorder, as can changes in appetite, changes in sleep, and a disregard for basic hygiene and personal appearance.
 Parents should be alert to these symptoms and if they have concerns, they should discuss this with their child's healthcare provider.

 A primary symptom of depression is a sense of hopelessness.
 Sometimes when youth feel this kind of deep despair, they begin to consider suicide as a solution to end their suffering.
 But depression is not the only cause of teen suicides.
 The majority of suicides are completed under the influence of alcohol and other drugs placing teens that use alcohol and drugs at greater risk.
 Many suicides are impulsive in nature, while others occur after a great deal of planning and thought.
 Victims of bullying, and victims of abuse are at risk, as are teens that feel isolated and lonely.
 In short, there is no one single cause for the disturbing problem of teen suicide.
-In fact, suicide is the third leading cause of death in young people age 15-24.
+In fact, suicide is the second leading cause of death in young people age 15-24.

 Parents should be on the look-out for possible warning signs that their child may be at risk for suicide.
 First of all, youth who are struggling with any emotional or behavioral problems, and/or who use alcohol and other drugs, have an increased risk for suicide.
 More specifically, parents should take seriously ANY comments their children make about wanting to die or wanting to kill themselves.
 Comments like, "I'd be better off dead," "I'll just kill myself," "No one would miss me if I were gone," "I wonder what it would be like to die" should ALWAYS be taken seriously.
 These comments may be made verbally, or these kinds of comments may be written in a journal, an email, a text message, or a website posting (such as Facebook®).
 While some youth indicate they are considering suicide by making direct comments about death and dying, other youth may be more indirect: making a will, planning their funeral, or giving away beloved possessions.
 A frequently missed indicator of an eminent suicide is when a previously depressed person suddenly begins to feel better, has more energy, and seems to have miraculously turned the corner.
 Their loved ones may be relieved to see such remarkable improvement.
 But this "improvement" may be due to the fact that once a depressed person has made the decision to attempt suicide, and begins to plan a suicide, they begin to feel better, more at peace, knowing that an end to their suffering is now in sight.